MilanPecov/dj_materialized_views/docs/quick_start.md

 * `Indexes` -  concurrent refreshing requires at least one index

-## Start the create-refresh loop
+## Create the Materialized View in the database and start the refresh loop

-To start the create-refresh loop, select the materialized view entry and execute the admin action `Create Materialized View`
+Select the materialized view entry and execute the admin action `Create Materialized View`
 ![img.png](images/mv_actions.png)

 Here's a detailed explanation of what these admin actions do: